PaulPopat/sote/README.md

 ## Config file

 Options can also be loaded from a config JSON file.
 The app will look for `./tpe-config.json` at the root of the project.
 This file contains the same parameters as the command line but with no `--` at the begining.
 An array of component directories is supported, for if you want to import component libraries.
+There is an option for "css_in_style_tag" in the config file that will include all of the styles in a tag in the head.
+This is useful if you are using this tool as an email template engine.

 ```JSON
 {